 New service in Sihanoukville!
 If you want to avoid local medical facilities in case of sickeness or injury and rather be treated and adviced by western-trained emergency nurse, call me anytime on +855 977 570 423 and I will get to you asap!

-The International Centre for Psychiatry & Psychotherapy has a NEW ADDRESS and a NEW MOBILE NUMBER !
+The International Centre for Psychiatry & Psychotherapy has a NEW ADDRESS and is now located at:

-The International Centre for Psychiatry & Psychotherapy is established in August 2011 by dr. Ben van den Bussche, M.D. from Holland.
-Dr. Ben van den Bussche has been working as psychiatrist in Holland, Kenya and for the United Nations for more than 25 years.
+The International Centre for Psychiatry & Psychotherapy is established in August 2011 by Ben van den Bussche, MD, psychiatrist from Holland.
+Ben van den Bussche has been working as psychiatrist in Holland, Kenya and for the United Nations for more than 25 years.
 He speaks fluently English, French, German and Dutch.

 The Centre offers state of the art psychiatric treatment and addiction care according evidence-based international guidelines.
 After intake and psychiatric assessment a transparent patient-centered treatment plan will be made and discussed.